 What if we saw meeting people as an exciting opportunity instead of as a chore?
 What if we embraced the initial awkwardness and discomfort it entails and allowed ourselves to be brave?

-No matter where you fall on the introvert-extrovert spectrum, the truth is that we can all use friendly reminders like these once in a while.
+No matter where you fall on the introvert-extrovert spectrum, we can all use friendly reminders like these once in a while.
 So here are some tips for making an excellent introduction:

 1. Be the person who reaches out.